 Additionally, among other conditions as set out in article 28, the Securitisation Regulation require TPVs to ensure that the performance of their other activities, if any, does not compromise the independence or integrity of their assessment and in particular, TPVs cannot provide any advisory, audit or equivalent service to the originator, sponsor or securitisation vehicle involved in the securitisation which they assess.

 See our current authorisation process if you are interested in becoming a TPV.
-While we anticipate that the authorisation process for TPVs will be similar to this please note that some details will be different for TPVs.
-For example, the timescales for authorisation and the conditions against which the application will be assessed.
+While we anticipate that the final authorisation process for TPVs will be similar to this please note that some details may be different, for example, the timescales for authorisation and the conditions against which the application will be assessed.

 This consultation will be of interest to:

 This consultation is now closed.
-We intend to publish a Policy Statement making final rules in winter 2018.
+The Policy Statement (PS18/25) making final rules was published on 19 December 2018.

-See our Consultation Paper (CP18/30) on how we propose to amend the Decision Procedures and Penalties Manual (DEPP) and Enforcement Guide (EG) to reflect the changes introduced by the EU Securitisation Regulation and by HMT intending to lay an implementing SI before Parliament.
+See our Consultation Paper (CP18/30) on how we proposed to amend the Decision Procedures and Penalties Manual (DEPP) and Enforcement Guide (EG) to reflect the changes introduced by the EU Securitisation Regulation and ahead of the implementing SI that HMT has now laid before Parliament.